ckt29175/HackTheBoxWriteUps/Zipper/Readme.md

 Zabbix API documentation: https://www.zabbix.com/documentation/3.0/manual/api

 We can try authenticating and accessing the application using the API.
-Start by getting the authentication token by sending a HTTP POST request to the API using curl:
+We start by getting the authentication token by sending a HTTP POST request to the API using curl:
 ```
 curl -d '{
     "jsonrpc": "2.0",